List of weddings at the White House

-This is a list of weddings that have taken place at the White House, the official residence and workplace of the president of the United States of America.
+This is a list of weddings that have taken place at the White House, the official residence and workplace of the president of the United States.

 White House weddings

 Nineteen couples have had documented weddings in the White House.
 Nine have been children of presidents, three have been a niece or nephew of the president or first lady, two siblings, two staffers, one granddaughter, one friend and one president.
-Of the twelve children of incumbent presidents who married during their parent's presidency in locations other than the White House, two had receptions in the executive mansion.
+Of the twelve children of incumbent presidents who married during their father's presidency in locations other than the White House, two had receptions in the executive mansion.

 Public weddings in the White House, particularly those of the president's children, "have been feel-good occasions for the country and the commander in chief, casting presidents in the sympathetic role of father."
 President-elect Richard Nixon encouraged his daughter, Julie, and her fiancé, David Eisenhower, grandson of Dwight D. Eisenhower, to postpone their December 1968 wedding at New York's Marble Collegiate Church and instead have it after his inauguration at the White House, but the couple did not wish for the publicity of a White House wedding.
 Her older sister, Tricia, is the most recent White House bride to be a child of the president.

 These events are occasionally referred to in the press as "America's 'royal' weddings."
+The President is invoiced for the private event at personal expense, including flowers, event-specific staffing, and overtime, but White House staff may be directed to work on the wedding, such as their chefs, butlers, or calligraphy staff.
+The White House social secretary takes on wedding planning duties.
+Apart from weddings, the White House hosts hundreds of events annually.